Questionnaires for screening relative energy deficiency in sport (RED-S) in women: a systematic review

 Abstract

-Conclusion.
-Questionnaires can be effective for detecting deliberate energy restriction, early detection of gynecological pathology and the risk of developing energy deficiency in athletes.
-Questionnaires are screening tools, but not diagnostic methods for RED-S.
+CONCLUSION: Questionnaires can be effective in identifying intentional energy restriction, early detection of gynecological pathology, and the risk of energy deficiency in female athletes.
+Questionnaires are screening tools but not methods for diagnosing RED-S.

 Full Text